Creating a sub-theme

 Sub-themes do not inherit custom regions from a parent theme.
 If you are using custom regions, you should copy the region declarations from the parent theme's .info file.
 Be sure your sub-theme's page.tpl.php file matches the sub-theme's region settings.

-In Drupal 6, if you use a set of features other than the full range of defaults, these are not inherited from the base theme.
+In Drupal 7, features are not inherited from the base theme.
 If you are using features other than the default, you should copy the features declarations from the parent theme's .info file.

 Color.module support within the color directory is not inherited.

-Theme settings set via advanced theme settings' theme-settings.php are not inherited, unless you copy the settings declarations from the parent theme's .info file.
+Theme settings set via advanced theme settings' theme-settings.php is not inherited, unless you copy the settings declarations from the parent theme's .info file.